dome9/cloud-bots-azure/README.md

 ## What are Dome9 CloudBots?

-Cloud-Bots is an autoremediation solution for Azure, built on top of the CloudGuard Dome9 Continuous Compliance capabilities.
+Cloud-Bots is an auto remediation solution for Azure, built on top of the CloudGuard Dome9 Continuous Compliance capabilities.

 They can also be used standalone, without Dome9, to remedy issues in AWS